 Extra equipment is necessary to relay other forms of telecommunication signals between the people transmitting messages.
 One example is the Alaska Land Mobile Radio system which relies on a series of signal-repeating towers located alongside the state’s highways.

 This method promotes interoperability between federal, state and municipal partners.
 Public safety officials are able to link with other agencies and entities across the state, including with the Alaska District, using handheld radios during a crisis.
 However, if an earthquake destroys one of those towers, the viability of the system is compromised.

 Internet, satellite phones and everyday cell devices also rely on similar supporting infrastructure in order to perform.
 Standard handheld radios transmit on a bandwidth only useful for line-of-sight distance.

 Though shortwave radio is dependent upon minimal equipment, it serves well as a backup to technology that is easier to use and requires less expertise.
 Typically, the operator needs to understand the necessary circumstances in the ionosphere to make successful transmissions.
 Solar activity, frequency and seasonal changes can affect the broadcast conditions.

 “You can generally forecast by knowing what has occurred from the sun, but that is just one of many factors,” Luteran said.
 “It’s important for the operator to know radio theory of operations.”

 Whether an emergency management organization is practicing for a major event or dealing with a real crisis, communication can be the highest sought after commodity when in dire straits.

 “The sharing of information is always a challenge,” Spence said.
 “It’s important to be in contact with your emergency partners to effectively stage a recovery effort.”

-During the next geological, weather-related or man-made disaster, a proven and reliable technology is ready to help the Alaska District achieve emergency notification.
+During the next geological, weather-related or man-made disaster, there is a proven and reliable technology available to help the Alaska District achieve emergency notification.